Pips Answer for Thursday, November 6, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-11-06
+NYT Pips easy answer for 2025-11-06

-Answer for 2025-11-06
+Complete answer for 2025-11-06 (Easy)

 I started with the Easy puzzle by looking at the target sums in the tiny grid.
 The sum of 0 for cells (1,1) and (1,2) was a dead giveaway that those two cells had to be the 0-0 half of a domino or two zeros from different ones.